SchuesslerPlanDigital/AboutUs/README.md

 # About Schüßler-Plan Digital

-Our digital enthusiasts are working on Software Solutions for an efficient and consistenc design, planing an operation of buildings.
+Our digital enthusiasts are working on Software Solutions for an efficient and consistent design, planing an operation of buildings.

 Further Informations: